We can provide eligible children or young people with help to get to school.

 Dedicated transport to schools usually carries the same group of children on a regular basis.
 They do not mix with the general public.
 This helps limit the number of other people with whom they come into contact.
 For this reason the government have set rules for dedicated home to school transport that are different from those for public transport.

-Here is our guidance for parents and pupils.
+Here is our guidance for:

 Children of compulsory school age (Reception to Year 11)